AdoriZahard/hi3er/docs/index.md

 - 2023-01-18: Updated every Valkyrie's recommended Load Buffs.
 Added 6S Section with her available build.
 - 2023-01-17: Added HTR Section with both of her available Builds.
 - 2022-09-22: Github page redesigned and replaces [https://rentry.co/hi3er](https://rentry.co/hi3er)

-!!! note
-    Tomorrow Tuesday 18th I will try to update every Valkyrie's Load Buffs and their Ego signets choices accordingly.
-Please be patient, as this takes a lot of time and effort.
-In the meanwhile, you can ask in Discord to other fellow knowledgeable captains regarding ER questions, or directly DM me.
-Thank you for your understanding and patience.

 **Table of Contents (In alphebetical order):**